Making a DIY Cinnamon Candle is an easy way to make your home smell absolutely delicious!

 Light it up and enjoy!
 I love seeing the specks of spice in the wax and how it settles in different ways through the wax as it dries!

-These cinnamon candle make great DIY gifts as well…if you’re going to make quite a few I recommend buying the bulk-sized packages of the wax-you’ll save a lot of money!
+These cinnamon candle make great DIY gifts as well...if you're going to make quite a few I recommend buying the bulk-sized packages of the wax (affiliate link)-you'll save a lot of money!
+You can also save money by giving them in homemade gift bags made from wrapping paper!

 What are your favorite autumn scents?
 Have you tried making your own cinnamon candle before?